 The chamber at the heart of Delta-Seven defied logic.

-A vast sphere of rotating light and shadow hung suspended above a chasm of broken stars.
-This was the Architect's Core—a fusion of dying code, lost suns, and stolen time.
+A vast sphere of rotating light and shadow hung suspended above a chasm that seemed carved from broken stars.
+This was the Architect's Core — a fusion of dying code, collapsed suns, and stolen time.

 Kael and Sol stood at its edge.